• HeyCousin@krakteet.org

 Daddy was a surgeon, mama an educator and a psychiatric social worker, she did not grow up poor.
 Her parents, she said, used to be called race people, meaning “their life was dedicated to the betterment of the race.”
 Having done well for themselves financially, their children didn’t have to get it out the mud.
 They dreamed of their children working smarter, not harder, becoming artists and intellectuals like the ones they entertained in their home (W.E.B.
 Du Bois, Miles Davis, Paul Robeson, Cesar Chavez, etc.).

-In Sassafras, Indigo, and Cypress, the mother would shake her head at her youngest daughter, Indigo, and say “Something’s got hold to my child, I swear.
+In Sassafrass, Cypress & Indigo, the mother would shake her head at her youngest daughter, Indigo, and say “Something’s got hold to my child, I swear.
 She’s got too much South in her.”
 Indigo is a young Ntozake.
 I know without knowing.
 And Indigo was Hoodoo af.
 She made doll babies outta red beans, rice, saw dust, and palm leaves, and they talked to her.
 Indigo told her dolls that when you get your first period, you should sleep with a Laural leaf under your head, take baths in wild hyssop and white water lilies, and listen for the voices of your visions.
 The book also explained that “There wasn’t enough for Indigo in the world she’d been born to, so she made up what she needed.
 What she thought the Black people needed: Access to the moon.
 The power to heal.
 Daily visits with the spirits.”

 She was Hoodoo af.